Annual statement - 2020

 Earlier in the year, we requested a ‘health check’ by NYCC in order to assist us in preparing for an Ofsted visit, were it to happen, and to make sure the school was progressing in the right direction.
 The outcome of this was reassuring and encouraging.
 As was to be anticipated one or two areas were highlighted for further action and these were incorporated through continuing professional development and staff training days.

-Breakfast club and W&E Extra after school club continue to thrive and these we believe have helped parents and enabled the ethos of the school to be continued for all those who participate.
+Breakfast club and W&E Extra after school club continue to operate very effectively despite the temporary closure during Lockdowns 1 and 3 and we believe their availability have helped parents and enabled the ethos of the school to be continued for all those who participate.

-All of those associated with Whitley and Eggborough CPS continue to aspire to become identified as an outstanding school meeting the needs of our local community.
+All of those associated with Whitley and Eggborough CPS continue to aspire to become identified as an outstanding school meeting the ever changing needs of our local community.

 To contact the Governors please write to:-